Hacker holds Australian health insurer’s data for ransom

 Medibank declined to comment on the reported threats and would not release details beyond its statement to the Australian Securities Exchange.

-The Medibank breach, which O’Neil described as a “ransomware attack,” came a month after a cyberattack stole from telecommunications company Optus the personal data of 9.8 million customers.
+The Medibank breach came a month after a cyberattack stole from telecommunications company Optus the personal data of 9.8 million customers.

 The Optus breach, which compromised the personal data of more than one-third of Australia’s population, prompted the government to propose urgent reforms to privacy laws that would increase penalties for companies that fail to protect customers’ data and limit the quantity of data that can be retained.